rdooley2/SIEM-Lab/README.md

 I used Microsoft Azure to create my own SIEM Dashboard and monitor for certain events.
 This project aimed to achieve the following goals:
 <br><br>
 <ul>
- <li>Design and configure a functional SIEM in Microsoft Azure</li>
  <li>Visualize log data in a Microsoft Sentinel Workbook</li>
  <li>Generate custom alerts when incidents are detected</li>
  <li>Automate tasks when alerts are triggered</li>
+ <li>Design and configure a dashboard</li>
 </ul>

 <h2>Summary</h2>
 In this project, I used Microsoft Azure to simulate and monitor cyberattacks.
 I deployed a virtual machine with its firewall disabled to attract malicious login attempts.
-A custom watchlist was configured to compare known IP addresses against those triggering Event 4625 (Failed Logon).
-The resulting data was visualized in a Microsoft Sentinel workbook using a world map to display geolocation data.
-Additionally, I set up an alert rule to generate incidents for each failed login attempt, which were automatically emailed to a designated address.
+I configured a custom watchlist to compare known IP addresses against those triggering Event 4625 (Failed Logon).
+Using a world map to display geolocation data, I visualized the resulting data in a Microsoft Sentinel workbook.
+Additionally, I set up an alert rule to generate incidents for each failed login attempt, which I had set up to send email notifications to a designated address automatically.

 <h2>Languages and Utilities Used</h2>